“You’ll feel worse before you feel better.”

 We’ve found greater success with the simple ingredients: Baking Soda (sodium bicarbonate), Ginger Root and Fennel (both help calm acidosis).

-The combination is safe and effective.
+The combination is deemed safe and effective.
 You may even know baking soda, ginger and fennel as the main ingredients in Gripe water.
 They can be taken as supplements (in capsules) or mixed in a drink.

 We find it works most quickly if dissolved in a few ounces of water, followed by additional plain water.